 February 1, 2014: The towns of Acton and Maynard have signed a contract with Francesca Demolition of Duxbury, to remove the 1.2 miles of steel RR rails that are on the ground along the ARRT right of way.
 Only the rails are being removed in this phase of the project, with the complete trail construction still scheduled to start in 2015.
-The rails will be removed in the next 30 days and recycled.
+The rails will be removed and recycled.
 The trail supporters welcome this most tangible milestone in the Acton-Maynard ARRT project!

 October 1, 2013: The Massachusetts 2014-2017 Transportation Improvement Program (TIP) went into effect today.
 In this plan, the Acton-Maynard ARRT is scheduled to start construction in Fiscal 2015 as a 'first-tier' project.
 The next steps are for the engineering firm to move to the 100% design stage.

 July 26, 2013: Maynard ARRT volunteer and Beacon columnist David Mark has written an interesting article about date nails on the railroad.
 Don't know what a date nail is?
 Follow this link and learn all about them.

 April 4, 2013: The MPO staff has recommended that the Acton-Maynard construction funding be restored into the 2015 TIP as a "first-tier" project!
 The details are on the MPO website here.

 March 16, 2013: The modified 25% ARRT design plans for Acton-Maynard were finished last month by AECOM, the engineering firm that has the engineering contract.
 The document is posted on this web site.
 This comes 14 months after MassDOT directed AECOM to modify some of the details in downtown Maynard and the Caouette Farm in Acton.

 October 5, 2012: The RT-85 construction project continues, which includes the realignment of the ARRT as it crosses RT-85/Washington Street.